Ojhaharsh/BrevityAI/CONTRIBUTING.md

 # **Contributing Guidelines** 📄

-This documentation contains a set of guidelines to help you during the contribution process.
-We are happy to welcome all the contributions from anyone willing to improve/add new scripts to this project.
+TThank you for your interest in contributing to our project!
+We welcome contributions of all sizes and types.
+Please follow these guidelines to help make the process smooth for everyone involved.
-Thank you for helping out and remember, **no contribution is too small.**
+Remember, **no contribution is too small.**
 <br>